Reconciliation

 Vision

-Coquitlam strives to build strong government to government relationships with First Nations, starting with kʷikʷəƛ̓əm.
+Coquitlam strives to build strong government-to-government relationships with First Nations, starting with kʷikʷəƛ̓əm.

 Territorial Acknowledgement